Keston Dual-pitch Canopy

-The Keston is a polycarbonate dual -pitched canopy purpose designed for the public market, this is not a lightweight domestic canopy designed for the patio.
+The Keston Dual-pitch canopy is purpose designed for the public market, this is not a lightweight domestic canopy designed for residential patio areas.
 Using structural steel sections large uninterrupted spans can safely be achieved.

-- Size: The maximum width for the Keston is around 7m but each canopy as fabricated to suit the clients requirements.
+- Size: The maximum standard width for the Keston is around 6.5m, but each canopy is fabricated to suit the clients requirements

-- Polycarbonate Cladding: Flame Retardant (Class 1) Structured Opal (opaque) Polycarbonate with a 10 year guarantee against discolouration from sunlight
+- Polycarbonate Cladding: Flame Retardant (Class 1) Structured Opal (opaque) or Clear Polycarbonate with a 10 year proportional guarantee against discolouration from sunlight

 - Polycarbonate Cladding Fixing: Two part Aluminium Glazing Bar with rubber gaskets to allow for thermal expansion of the roofing sheets and secure fixing

-- Standard Finish: Shot blast, zinc sprayed and polyester powder coated to any standard RAL or BS colour
+- Standard Finish: Shot blast, Beckryzinc primed, and polyester powder coated to any standard BS/RAL Classic colour

-- Foundation Fixings: Cast in-situ anchor bolts into concrete foundation pads typically 800mm square x 600mm deep
+- Foundation Fixings: Chemical or cast in-situ anchor bolts into concrete foundation pads typically 800mm square x 600mm deep

 Frequently Asked Questions